tombomba/tombomba.github.io/_drafts/2020-05-20-directors-cuts-are-bullshit-but-you-knew-that.md

 ---
 title: "Director's cuts are bullshit, but you knew that"
-excerpt: "The quick brown fox jumps over the lazy dog."
+excerpt: "The quick brown fox jumps over the lazy dog.
+The quick brown fox jumps over the lazy dog."
 image:
   file: justice-league-2017.jpg
   #caption: "Gal Gadot in 'Justice League' (Warner Bros., 2017)"